menu

 Overview

 Thorntown is a very small town located in the state of Indiana.
 With a population of 1,412 people and just one neighborhood, Thorntown is the 284th largest community in Indiana.
-Thorntown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Thorntown was built prior to World War II, making it one of the older and more historic towns in the country.

 Thorntown real estate is some of the most expensive in Indiana, although Thorntown house values don't compare to the most expensive real estate in the U.S.